PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     menu bar
     -   Check that there is a control treatment
-    -   Ensure that treatment name and definition are consistent with information in the manuscript.
+    -   Ensure that treatment name and definition are consistent with information in the manuscript
-    -   Under “treatments from all citations associated with associated sites”, ensure that there is no redundancy (i.e. if another citations uses the same treatments, it should not be listed separately)
+    -   Under “treatments from all citations associated with associated sites”, ensure that there is no redundancy (i.e. if another citation uses the same treatments, it should not be listed separately)
     -   If managements are listed, make sure that managment-treatment associations are correct